GLBRC/delila/README.md

 -o is the output file name, this is also the l1 file used with catal

+The pascal version of dbbk looks like this:

+/opt/bifxapps/delila/dbbk
+ dbbk 3.50
+Input file `db': rhodo_genome.gbff
+Output file `l1': l1
+organism * R.sphaeroides-2.4.1
+NC_007493.2
+NC_007494.2
+Output file `changes': changes.txt
+NC_009007.1
+NC_007488.2
+NC_007489.1
+NC_007490.2
+NC_009008.1
+WARNING: some sequences have been altered,see the changes file.

+the OUTPUT is a file called l1 (extracted chromosome sequences) and a file called changes.txt

 2) run catal, to create the Delila library

   copy the book from step one to a file named l1  ( cp rhodo_dbbk.txt l1 )